christianmurillo10/microservice-user-service/README.md

    - For Windows User: https://www.apachefriends.org/download.html
 2. Run the application after you install it and connect to local database.
 3. Go to /env/.env.local under the root folder for database credentials under `DATABASE_URL` variables.
-4. Create database named "boilerplate_user_database".
+4. Create database named "microservice_user_database".
 5. Go to step 3 above `(Under Setup Application)` and run the application.

 ## Tools for database: